 The prefix ex- means “out,” and haurire means “to draw.”

-Over time, “exhaust” evolved to mean “to use up completely,” and “exhausting” came to describe something that makes a person feel completely drained of energy.
+By the time the word family entered English (via Latin through French and Middle English), “exhaust” developed the meaning “to use up completely”.
+From there, “exhausting” came to describe something that makes a person feel completely drained of energy.

 Example Sentences

-- The hike up the mountain was exhausting, but the view made it worth it.
+- The hike up the mountain was exhausting, but the view made the effort feel worthwhile.

 - Parenting young children can be both rewarding and exhausting.